RamseyInHouse/scut/README.md

 A few Grunt tasks will create the test page if you're running `grunt watch`.
 (If you weren't running `grunt watch` when you saved your changes, you can manually run `grunt test` for the same result.)
 Look at `Gruntfile.coffee` for details.

 If you run `grunt dev` (which in turn runs both `grunt watch` and `grunt connect`), an index of test pages should be available at `localhost:9000`.
-Find your page and go there.
+Find your test page in the index and go there.
 While running `grunt dev`, the page will LiveReload when you save changes *if you have [the LiveReload Chrome extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) installed*.